sphinx-contrib/autoprogram/doc/index.rst

    The import name also can evaluate other any Python expressions.
-   For example, if ``get_parser()`` function in ``abcd.efgh`` module creates an :class:`argparser.ArgumentParser` and returns it:
+   For example, if ``get_parser()`` function in ``abcd.efgh`` module creates an :class:`argparse.ArgumentParser` and returns it:

    .. code-block:: rst